jenduis/JUSTaMudaeBotExtended/README.md

 This is a bot that utilizes some aspects of discord.py-self and discum to create a discord self bot that can claim wishes and characters above a min kakera, last minute claim and react to kakera.

+## Fork Features

+- Ability to turn on and off Auto rolling.
+- Ability to turn on and off Auto $dk usage.
+- New Timers for non snipe self delay for reactions.
+- Set to always trying to claim wishes even if snipe is off.
+(Might add a toggle in the future.)

 ## Features
 - Can claim characters above a certain kakera
 - Can last minute claim during the last 60 minutes of claim timer